 Dr. Buser is a faculty member at The College of New Jersey.
 In this role, she trains students seeking future counseling careers.
-Her prior experience includes work as a college counselor and in private practice.
+Her prior experience includes work as a college counselor.

 Dr. Buser attained a bachelor’s degree from Franklin and Marshall College, a master’s of divinity degree from Princeton Theological Seminary, a master’s degree in Counseling from Wake Forest University, and a Ph.D. in Counselor Education and Supervision from Syracuse University.